-That includes those all important messages that keep your environmental organization or green business ticking.
+That includes those all-important messages that keep your environmental organization or sustainable business ticking.

-Whether you’re sending your messages through social media, through email blasts, through Facebook ads or any of the other countless ways to communicate your important message.
+You might be sending your messages through social media, email blasts, Facebook ads or any of the other countless ways to communicate your important message.

 Mistake #1: You highlight all the things you’re most interested in